 Postgraduate; leading to a double Master of Science (MSc)

 Two years full time

 A good 2.1 Honours undergraduate degree.
-No previous training in sustainable energy is required, but students with an undergraduate degree in either business, management or economics are encouraged to apply.
+No previous training in sustainable energy is required, but students with an undergraduate degree in either business, economics, geography or management are encouraged to apply.